ImaginaryBIT/dalle2-clone/README.md

 ## Setup

-This guide will help you set up the monorepo with Azure Serverless Functions.
-The project contains a packages folder in the root directory of the project.
-This folder contains 3 subfolders: client, azure, and terraform.
+The project contains a `packages` folder in the root directory of the project.
+This folder contains 3 subfolders: `client`, `azure`, and `terraform`.
 To use the project locally, you need to follow the below steps.

 ### Prerequisites
 Before you begin, make sure you have the following installed:

-- Terraform CLI
+- `Terraform CLI`
-- Azure CLI
+- `Azure CLI`
-- Node.js
+- `Node.js`

 ### Azure Serverless Functions Setup

-Open a terminal and navigate to the packages/terraform directory.
+Open a terminal and navigate to the `packages/terraform` directory.
-1. Run terraform init to initialize Terraform.
+1. Run `terraform init` to initialize Terraform.
-2. Run terraform apply to create the Azure resources needed for the serverless functions.
+2. Run `terraform apply` to create the Azure resources needed for the serverless functions.
-3. Once the resources are created, you can optionally install the Azure Storage extension in Visual Studio Code to create a blob container called images.
+3. Once the resources are created, you need to create a blob storage using either the Azure Storage extension in Visual Studio Code or the Azure Portal.
+Name the container `images`.

 ### Azure Setup
-1. Open a terminal and navigate to the packages/azure directory.
+1. Open a terminal and navigate to the `packages/azure` directory.
-2. Copy the contents of the .env.example file and paste them into a new file called local.settings.json.
+2. Copy the contents of the `.env.example` file and paste them into a new file called `local.settings.json`.
-3. Fill in the values in the local.settings.json file.
+3. Fill in the values in the `local.settings.json` file.
+4. Download the cloud settings using either the Azure Functions extension in Visual Studio Code or the Azure Portal.
-4. Add the following config to the local.settings.json file to enable CORS:
+5. Add the following config to the local.settings.json file to enable CORS:
 ```
 "Host": {
   "CORS": "http://localhost:3000"